American Communications Ass'n v. Douds: Majority ruling

 Chief Justice Fred M. Vinson wrote the plurality decision for the majority, joined by Associate Justices Stanley Forman Reed and Harold Hitz Burton.
 Associate Justice Felix Frankfurter joined in all but Part VII of the majority opinion.

 In Part I of the decision, Vinson first reviewed the relevant language in the Taft-Hartley Act, as well as that language which provided for processing of affidavits and imposition of penalties in the event no affidavits were filed in the time permitted.
 He also reviewed the justification for upholding the constitutionality of the NLRA, which was to remove obstructions to interstate commerce.
 He also reviewed Congress' justification for passing the Taft-Hartley Act, which also attempted to remove impediments to interstate commerce—including the so-called "political strike," in which "legitimate trade union objectives" were subordinated by the Communist Party to political objectives.

 In Part II, Vinson posed what a plurality of the court believed was the key question:

 We are, therefore, neither free to treat § 9(h) as if it merely withdraws a privilege gratuitously granted by the Government, nor able to consider it a licensing statute prohibiting those persons who do not sign the affidavit from holding union office.
 The practicalities of the situation place the proscriptions of § 9(h) somewhere between those two extremes.
 The difficult question that emerges is whether, consistently with the First Amendment, Congress, by statute, may exert these pressures upon labor unions to deny positions of leadership to certain persons who are identified by particular beliefs and political affiliations.

 Part III of the decision addressed Congress' power to prevent political strikes through the Commerce Clause, whether the remedy designed was reasonable, and whether the threat posed by the Communist Party was so unique in its use of political strikes and in advocacy of violence that Congress could single it out.
 Vinson answered all questions affirmatively.
 Citing In re Summers, 325 U.S. 561 (1945); Clarke v.
 Deckebach, 274 U.S. 392 (1927); and Hirabayashi v.
 United States, 320 U.S. 81 (1943), among others, Vinson noted that the Constitution often permitted otherwise irrelevant beliefs, personal traits, or employment status to be infringed upon in certain, limited circumstances.

+The question addressed in Part IV of the decision was whether the Communist Party presented such circumstances.
+The unions had argued that a "clear and present danger" test be applied to the legislation, as this was a First Amendment issue, but could not agree on how to do so.
+Vinson rejected the attempt to apply the "clear and present danger" standard as a mechanical test: